Review of Wuka Period Pants

 Do Wuka Period Pants Work?

-So, despite being comfortable, stylish, cost-effective and sustainable, do Wuka Period Pants really work?
+So, despite being comfortable, stylish, cost-effective and sustainable, the real point of my review of Wuka Period Pants is to address the imperative question of: do they really work?

 I’ll admit: I was nervous leaving the house for the first time with just my Wuka Period Pants on for protection.
 Wearing a floaty skirt, I was worried about leakages and the sort of embarrassing accidents I had as a teenager.